MWS8StAndrews/MyFirstRepo/README.md

 # MyFirstRepo
 ## Practicing the pull command

-This is mu initial edition from GitHub.
+This is my initial edition from GitHub.